Malaria drug touted by Trump for coronavirus fails another test

 Smaller studies, including one done in China, had suggested hydroxychloroquine might be useful, “but these were tiny studies and not of good quality.
 People seized on them because patients were dying,” he said.

-There are currently no approved treatments for COVID-19, although Gilead Sciences Inc’s (GILD.O) experimental antiviral drug remdesivir last week receive emergency use authorization from U.S. regulators.
+There are currently no approved treatments for COVID-19, although Gilead Sciences Inc’s experimental antiviral drug remdesivir last week receive emergency use authorization from U.S. regulators.

 Reporting by Gene Emery in Cranston, Rhode Island; Editing by Bill Berkrot